 Of course, you want something rechargeable.
 Rechargeable batteries that charge fasts and last for many hours.

 The higher the voltage, the greater the heat output and area of coverage.
-For example, 7.4-volt batteries provide good heat output and are often lightweight, compact, and affordable.
+For example, 7.4-volt batteries provide sound heat output and are often lightweight, compact, and affordable.

-With 5-volt batteries, however, with lower heat output than the 7.4-volt batteries, you can charge your USB compatible electronic devices—phone and tablet via a USB plug.
+However, with 5-volt batteries with lower heat output than the 7.4-volt batteries, you can charge your USB compatible electronic devices—phone and tablet via a USB plug.

 If you have a motorbike and require more power, go for 12-volt heated batteries.
 These often don’t come with a rechargeable lithium-ion battery.
 In its place, the wiring harness is connected to the bike’s battery—serving as a power source.

 For jackets, make sure they have pockets.
-This will help in storing your personal items while enjoying an outdoor activity.
-Pockets will save you many worries, but you have to consider the number of items you want to bring with you.
+It will help in storing your items while enjoying an outdoor activity.
+Pockets will save you many worries, but you have to consider the number of things you want to bring with you.
 Whether it is external or internal pockets, ease of access and convenience should be your focus.
-And are these pockets secure enough to protect your personal items from the elements?
+And are these pockets secure enough to protect your items from the elements?

 Lastly, durability should be your watchword.
-High-end heated clothing items are not only resilient to wear and tear but their batteries also have a multi-year lifespan too.
-Also be on a lookout for a manufacturer’s warranty on the product.
+High-end heated clothing items are not only resilient to wear and tear, but their batteries have a multi-year lifespan too.
+Also, be on a lookout for a manufacturer’s warranty on the product.

 Cons of heated clothing

 Sometimes the heated clothing would not heat up as fast as you want.
 Taking longer than expected.
-Probably because the battery or wiring is faulty or one simply forgets to recharge the battery.
+Probably because the battery or wiring is faulty, or one forgets to recharge the battery.

 Thermal loss is another problem: heated clothing not staying hot as long as the manufacturers stated it would.
 Thermal losses could be because of issues with the circuitry or a hole in the clothing material.
-Or problems with the heating zones.
-And if the item has just an on-and-off switch, you are left with no option of heat levels.
+Or problems the heating zones.
+And if the item has just an on-and-off switch, you are left with no heat levels option.

 There may be issues with the short service life of the insulating components.
-This is common in knock-off brands.
+That is common in knock-off brands.

 Of course, comfort comes with a price.
-A heated jacket, for instance, can be costly (a few hundred dollars) depending on its advanced features like higher heat level/voltage or greater battery power.
-But if you want to be warm, safe and flexible, you shouldn’t skimp out on your comfort.
+For instance, a heated jacket can be costly (a few hundred dollars) depending on its advanced features like higher heat level/voltage or greater battery power.
+But if you want to be warm, safe, and flexible, you shouldn’t skimp out on your comfort.

 Battery lifespan is a big issue too.
 Since your heated clothing depends on battery life, you have to be prepared for your batteries to wear out over time.
 If it is not a manufacturing defect, you might not get free repair or replacements.

 At first glance, a heated clothing item looks like your regular winter clothing.
-Like regular jackets, heated jackets have a windproof and waterproof outer shell, insulating layer and lining.
+Like traditional jackets, heated jackets have a windproof and waterproof outer shell, insulating layer, and lining.
 Some come with high collars and hoods to protect the neck and head region.

 Heated clothing, however, have wafer-thin and super-light heating elements between the fabrics.
-These heating elements are often powered by high-capacity lithium-ion batteries (but other high-end jackets can be powered by motorcycle’s battery).
+These heating elements are often powered by high-capacity lithium-ion batteries (but motorcycle’s battery can power other high-end jackets).
 Most heated clothing items are connected using a USB cable to their power source.

-For skiers and snowboarders, lightweight heated jackets (made of polyester and nylon) are good.
+For skiers and snowboarders, lightweight heated jackets (made of polyester and nylon) are acceptable.
 These heated clothing items are great for everyday use too.
 Whether you are driving to work, walking your dog, or working around the farm in the middle of winter.
-But if you live in a frigid region and need extra layers of protection, go for heated puffer clothing.
+But if you live in a frigid region and need extra protection layers, go for heated puffer clothing.